aprilsourz/noonan-portfolio/README.md

 Git repository for Carrie's pesonal portfolio website.

 ## Technologies used
 This is a single page front-end application that does not have a server component or data store.
-The main programming language is JavaScript and React is the front-end framework.
+The main programming language is JavaScript and React is the front-end framework. styled components is used for styling.

 ## Tooling